 The Business Industrial and Development Authority (BIDA) work to encourage business relocation and expansion by offering access to BIDA owned property and BIDA funding initiatives.
-The purpose of BIDA, according to Georgia Senate Resolution No. 348, is to attain development and promote for the public good, general welfare, trade commerce, industry and employment opportunities.
+The purpose of BIDA, according to Georgia Senate Resolution No. 348, is to attain development and promote for the public good, general welfare, trade commerce, and industry and employment opportunities.
 BIDA revenue sources are derived from sales of land, rental income and property tax income.

-BIDA's budget decreased from \$10,999,706 in the Amended FY 2013-14 to \$7,522,989 in the Adopted FY 2015-16.
-The adopted budget decrease is primarily due to the exclusion of prior year's budget item of \$4.1 million to purchase non-master land property for future economic development.
+BIDA's budget decreased from \$8,947,227 in the Amended FY 2015-16 to \$6,852,318 in the Adopted FY 2016-2017.
+The adopted budget decrease is primarily due to a reduction in debt service payments of the exclusion of prior year's budget item of \$4.1 million to purchase non-master land property for future economic development.